-Margarine has become one of the world's favorite spreads and is an integral component of many food products.
+Margarine has become one of the world's favorite spreads and is integral to many food products.

 42. The first naval periscope - 1854

-His invention consisted of a vertical tube with two small mirrors that were fixed at 45 degrees at each end.
+The Frenchman, Hippolyte Marié-Davy, invented the first naval periscope in 1854.
+His invention consisted of a vertical tube with two small mirrors fixed at 45 degrees at each end.

-The design would be refined over the years by other engineers and scientists until it became an integral piece of equipment on submarines.
+The design would be refined over the years by other engineers and scientists until it became an integral piece of submarine equipment.

 43. The wingsuit of today - 1990's

-Although earlier attempts were made in 1912 and 1930, by a Frenchman and American respectively, neither of these were successful.
+Although earlier attempts were made in 1912 and 1930 by a Frenchman and an American, respectively, neither was successful.

 The 1912 experiment proved fatal for its inventor when he tested it from the Eiffel Tower.